ckyriaco/Capstone/Docs/Active_Directory_Research/ActiveDirectoryVulnerabilitiesResearch.md

 ## Active Directory Vulnerabilities

 * #### Weak domain password policy
+   * Organizations run the risk of having accounts compromised if they do not enforce a complex domain password policy.
    * Passwords in AD must be enforced with long and complex passwords, following criteria such as:
       * Minimum password length: 14
       * Enforce password history: 24